Ecommerce insights on the go

-- Review content and strategies that led to high conversions previously and implement them.
+Review your content and strategies that led to high conversions in the past and implement them.

-- Ensure you are tracking important micro- and macro-conversion points for future data analysis.
+Ensure you’re tracking important micro- and macro-conversion points for post-holiday data analysis.

 Segmenting your email list is crucial.

-Break out your email list into various segments that allows you to show relevant products to each segment.
-This can be a big job with a lot of factors to consider, but some email marketing apps like Marsello do this organisation for you.
+Break out your email list into various segments that allow you to show relevant products to each segment.
+This can be a big job with a lot of factors to consider, but some email marketing apps like Marsello do the organization for you.

 Holiday email marketing segments to consider are: